Melissa Conrad Stöppler, MD

 How is lymphedema diagnosed?

-A thorough medical history and physical examination are preformed to rule out other causes of limb swelling, such as edema due to congestive heart failure, kidney failure, blood clots, or other conditions.
+A thorough medical history and physical examination are done to rule out other causes of limb swelling, such as edema due to congestive heart failure, kidney failure, blood clots, or other conditions.
 Often, the medical history of surgery or other conditions involving the lymph nodes will point to the cause and establish the diagnosis of lymphedema.

 If the cause of swelling is not clear, other tests may be carried out to help determine the cause of limb swelling.